diafischchen/router/readme.md

 ###### German Documentation
 ###### Latest Version 1.2

 ### The project was originally just an exercise.
-I am releasing it anyway
+I am making it public anyway

 -------------------------------------------------------------------